 - Permanent Residence status

-When you submit form AN in the hope of becoming a British citizen, your application is typically processed within a timeframe of between three to six months of the Home Office receiving it.
+When you submit Form AN, your application is typically processed within three to six months of the Home Office receiving it.

 However, for a number of reasons such as the complexity of your case and the current number of application requests received by the Home Office, you may find that your application takes longer than the expected waiting time.

 Currently, there is no way to track the status of your application to become a British national online.
 However, you can contact the UKVI either via email or telephone and they will be able to provide information regarding your particular application and its status.

 Since you do not have to provide your passport as part of your application, you are free to leave and re-enter the country throughout the application process.
 You are not obliged to remain in the UK throughout this time.

 Our Birmingham based lawyers are here to help with every stage of your immigration case.
 This includes providing legal assistance to those who do not receive the result they hoped to achieve from the Home Office.

 If you have had your British citizenship application refused by the UK Home Office, our team of immigration experts are here to help.

 Unfortunately, applications are often rejected by the Home Office and there are various reasons for this.